There are two parts for the BC Provincial Nominee Program as described below:

 1. THE STRATEGIC OCCUPATIONS COMPONENT

-The purpose of this component is to facilitate British Columbia employers to hire and/or retain well-qualified foreign workers in order to fulfil provincial labor market needs.
-The applicant is required to have a valid job offer from an employer based in BC and the respective employer should be able to show that the specific position cannot be possibly filled by a Canadian citizen or a permanent resident.
+The purpose of this component is to facilitate British Columbian employers to hire and/or retain well-qualified foreign workers in order to fulfill provincial labor market needs.
+The applicant is required to have a valid job offer from an employer based in BC and the respective employer should be able to show that the specific position cannot possibly be filled by a Canadian citizen or a permanent resident.
 This component emphasizes on the following:

 - Skilled Workers: